 - Curriculum development in adult education

-- Educational approaches to community learning & development
+- Educational approaches to community learning and development

-- Working with youth: Education & learning for change
+- Working with youth: Education and learning for change.

 Programme alteration or discontinuation